antmat/autocomplete/README.md

 Requires compiler with c++11 standart support (for example gcc4.7+)

 ### Building procedure
-cd Autocoplete
+`cd Autocoplete
 mkdir build
 cd build
-export CMAKE_DEFS="-DCMAKE_CXX_COMPILER=/usr/bin/g++-4.7" #this is required if your default compiler doesn't support c++11 export CMAKE_DEFS="$CMAKE_DEFS -DCMAKE_CXX_COMPILER=/usr/bin/g++-4.7" #You can specify RELEASE build here cmake $CMAKE_DEFS ../ make
+export CMAKE_DEFS="-DCMAKE_CXX_COMPILER=/usr/bin/g++-4.7" #this is required if your default compiler doesn't support c++11 export CMAKE_DEFS="$CMAKE_DEFS -DCMAKE_CXX_COMPILER=/usr/bin/g++-4.7" #You can specify RELEASE build here cmake $CMAKE_DEFS ../ make`

 ### Running preprocessor
-It requres file with your input data in encoding you will use further and lines splitted by \n
+It requres file with your input data in encoding you will use further and lines splitted by \n First you need to build autocomplete project, than
-#build autocomplete project
-cd Autocomplete
+`cd Autocomplete
-./build/preprocessor /path/to/queries /path/to/compressed/chunks/output/file
+./build/preprocessor /path/to/queries /path/to/compressed/chunks/output/file`

-You will get in /path/to/compressed/chunks/output/ files like /path/to/compressed/chunks/output/file /path/to/compressed/chunks/output/file.0
+You will get in /path/to/compressed/chunks/output/ files like `/path/to/compressed/chunks/output/file /path/to/compressed/chunks/output/file.0
 /path/to/compressed/chunks/output/file.1
 /path/to/compressed/chunks/output/file.2
-...
+...`

 ### Running http server
 Compile blizzard (and optionally install) as described in https://github.com/antmat/blizzard